lithops-cloud/lithops/runtime/README.md

     $ pywren-runtime create default

-To run a function with the default runtime you don't need to specify anything in the code since all is internally managed by PyWren:
+To run a function with the default runtime you don't need to specify anything in the code, since everything is managed internally by PyWren:

 ```python
 import pywren_ibm_cloud as pywren